Bob Carroll (singer/actor)

-Bob Carroll (June 8, 1918 – November 12, 1994) was an American big band singer and stage, film, and television actor.
+Robert Carroll (June 8, 1918 – November 12, 1994) was an American big band singer and stage, film, and television actor.

 Early years

 Bob Carroll was born Mark Kaufman in New York, NY.
 The son of a piano salesman, Carroll attended high school in Brooklyn.

 Singer

 Carroll's singing career was interrupted by three years' service in the U.S. Army during World War II.
 When he returned to civilian life, he joined Jimmy Dorsey's orchestra.

 Carroll also sang with other orchestras, including Charlie Barnet and Glenn Miller in the 1940s and Gordon Jenkins (for whom he recorded the hit "Charmaine" in 1951) in the 1950s.
 He is heard on the soundtrack of The Prowler (1951) singing "Baby".
-In 1957, his version of "Butterfly" on Bally Records made the charts peaking at No. 61 on the Billboard Hot 100.
+In 1957, his version of "Butterfly" on Bally Records made the charts, peaking at No. 61 on the Billboard Hot 100.

 In the mid-1960s, Carroll was host and singer on All Time Hits, a musical program on WGN-TV in Chicago.